-We currently have \$19.7 million in letters of credit outstanding.
-We self-insure a significant portion of our workers compensation, auto liability and general liability risks.
+We currently have \$19.1 million in letters of credit outstanding, against a limit of \$20 million under the Facility.
+We self-insure a significant portion of our worker's compensation, auto liability and general liability risks.
 We use third parties to manage this self-insurance and to retain some of these risks.
-As is customary under such arrangements, these third parties can require letters of credit as security for amounts they fund or risks they might potentially absorb on our behalf.
-Under our current self-insurance arrangements, we have posted $$13.2\ \text{million}$ in letters of credit.
-In addition, we may receive other letter of credit requests in the ordinary course of business, and we may have a net increase in the amount of insurance-related letters of credit we must post when we renew our insurance arrangements in the fourth quarter of 2003.
-Accordingly, our letter of credit requirements over the next year may exceed the current letter of credit sublimits of \$20 million under our credit facility.
-If so, we may have to seek additional letter of credit capacity or post different forms of security such as bonds or cash in lieu of letters of credit.
-We believe that our levels of debt in comparison to our EBITDA and free cash flows would enable us to obtain additional letter of credit capacity or to otherwise meet financial security requirements of third parties if necessary, but there can be no assurance that we would be successful in doing so.
+As is customary under such arrangements, these third parties require letters of credit as security for amounts they fund or risks they might potentially absorb on our behalf.
+Under our current self-insurance arrangements, we have posted \$13.2 million in letters of credit.
+In connection with our renewal of our self-insurance program as of November 1, 2003, we must post an additional \$4.1 million in letters of credit as follows: \$0.5 million in November, 2003, \$0.5 million in February, 2004, \$1.0 million in May, 2004, and \$2.1 million in August, 2004.
+If we are unable to retire any of our other outstanding letters of credit, or if we receive other letter of credit requests in the ordinary course of business, then our letter of credit needs will exceed the letter of credit capacity limit under the Facility not later than February, 2004.
+The new senior credit facility on which we are working, as described above, would provide sufficient letter of credit capacity to meet our expected letter of credit needs.
+If we do not complete this new facility, then we may have to seek additional letter of credit capacity or post different forms of security such as bonds or cash in lieu of letters of credit.
+We believe that our levels of debt in comparison to our EBITDA and our cash flows would enable us to obtain additional letter of credit capacity or to otherwise meet financial security requirements of third parties if necessary, but there can be no assurance that we would be successful in doing so.